::=let name : type? := term in term

 |term10 <<: type

-Definitions extend the global environment with associations of names to terms.
+Definitions extend the global environment by associating names to terms.
 A definition can be seen as a way to give a meaning to a name or as a way to abbreviate a term.
 In any case, the name can later be replaced at any time by its definition.

-The operation of unfolding a name into its definition is called \(\delta\)-conversion (see Section δ-reduction).
+The operation of unfolding a name into its definition is called delta-reduction.
 A definition is accepted by the system if and only if the defined term is well-typed in the current context of the definition and if the name is not already used.
 The name defined by the definition is called a constant and the term it refers to is its body.
-A definition has a type which is the type of its body.
+A definition has a type, which is the type of its body.

 A formal presentation of constants and environments is given in Section Typing rules.